Use of a controlled experiment and computational models to measure the impact of sequential peer exposures on decision making: Analysis

 \subsection{Degree of Influence}

 This first analysis of H1 does not shed any light on the temporal variations in the decision making process exhibited by users in different groups - it shows some statistically significant differences in the choices made for specific decisions (or technology providers) over the entire second phase.
-While it did show that not all cascade patterns successfully influenced users towards not choosing the optimal provider, leading them to the more popular bot choices, it brings up the question that is posed for hypothesis $H2$: what constitutes successful influence and if so, does the manner in which the signals are sent determine successful influence?
+While it did show that not all cascade patterns successfully influenced users towards deviating from ``decision1" or the optimal provider, it brings up the question that is posed for hypothesis $H2$: what constitutes successful influence and if so, does the manner in which the signals are sent determine successful influence?

-To this end, we analyze how the proportion of users who switch to the influence decision, ignoring the optimal choice changes, throughout the rounds for each group.
-We note that the for each user the \textit{influence decision} is randomly selected before the second phase starts.
-Figure ~\ref{fig:prob_inf} shows the fraction of users in each group adopting the influence decision from rounds 13 to 18, when the experimental participants observe their peers' decisions.
-Following from the observations regarding $H1$, we find that the probability of successful influence for participants in EC has the strongest effects on decision-making.
-Participants in EC are most likely to deviate from selecting the optimal provider as shown in Figure~\ref{fig:decision_distribution_2}.
-We also find that, while for the first 3 timesteps in the second phase, participants in EC group exhibit the maximum adoption compared to other groups, Round 15 had the maximum retention, where participants were exposed to all their peers selecting the same technology. - this may be due to new users adopting the influence decision or due to the same users from previous rounds who do not switch back.
+To this end, we analyze how the proportion of users who switch to the \textit{influence decision} ignoring the optimal choice, evolves over the times steps.
+We note that for each user $u$, the \textit{influence decision} $C_u$ is randomly selected before the second phase starts.
+Fig ~\ref{fig:prob_inf} shows the fraction of users in each group adopting the influence decision from time steps 13 to 18, when the experimental participants observe their peers' decisions.
+Following from the observations regarding $H1$, we find that the probability of successful influence for participants in EC has the strongest effects on decision-making in the early stages of the second phase.
+Participants in EC are most likely to deviate from selecting the optimal provider as shown in Fig~\ref{fig:decision_distribution_2} - for the first 3 time steps in the second phase, participants in EC group exhibit the maximum adoption compared to other groups denoted by higher fraction of adopted participants.
+Additionally, for the EC group. time step 15 had the maximum retention where 35\% of users adopted their peer behavior, and when participants were exposed to all their 6 peers selecting the same technology $C_u$ - this may be due to new users adopting the \textit{influence decision} or due to cumulative build-up from previous time steps who do not switch back.
 We will explore this in the following sections.